-Also, because True Key encrypts all data locally on your device, and it can only be decrypted with the unique master password you create, even McAfee can’t access any of your private information on its servers — this is known as a zero-knowledge policy.
+Also, True Key encrypts all data locally on your device and it can only be decrypted with the unique master password you create, so even McAfee can’t access any of your private information on its servers — this is known as a zero-knowledge policy.

 McAfee True Key handles the basics of password management very well, but I’m disappointed that it has no extras, even in its premium plan.
 Brands like 1Password, Dashlane, and Keeper offer a huge range of extra features that go beyond basic password management functionality, including secure cloud storage, dark web monitoring, password sharing, and more.

-Overall, True Key is a decent password manager, but it lacks many of the features that premium password managers offer in 2023.
+Overall, True Key is a decent password manager, but it lacks many features that premium password managers offer in 2023.

 Launchpad is True Key’s password vault — it’s the place where all your saved passwords are organized.
 This online dashboard provides quick shortcuts to your frequently visited websites, lets you change login details, and allows you to easily add new logins to your vault.

 Launchpad allows two different view modes: tiles and lists.
 The tile view displays saved sites as cards that work as shortcuts — clicking on the card immediately takes you to the site while automatically logging you in.
-The tile view is pretty to look at, but I prefer the list view — it lets you view each saved password and username, plus details like saved URLs and notes.
+However, while the tile view is pretty to look at, I prefer the list view — it lets you view more saved passwords and usernames without having to scroll and shows more details (like their URLs).